-- 1. Do not remove sensor from its original package until the analyzer is ready to accept sensor installation. - 2.
-Make sure that a low PPM gas is flowing through the analyzer. - 3.
-Set the sample flow rate between 1-2 SCFH - 4.
-Remove old sensor (if previously installed). - 5.
-Remove the new sensor from the package (use a pair of scissors to cut the bag, do not use hands to tear the bag) - 6.
-Remove the Molex connector at the back of the sensor.
-Connect the sensor to the sensor cable.
-While holding the sensor in your hand, perform a quick air calibration (see above). - 7.
-Screw the sensor into the sensor housing (to finger tight pressure) - 8.
-Check the oxygen reading; it should reach close to 20.0% (+7% -4%) indicating that the sensor has proper signal output.
-At this time perform air calibration.
+- Do not remove sensor from its original package until the analyzer is ready to accept sensor installation. - Make sure that a low PPM gas is flowing through the analyzer. - > Set the sample flow rate between 1-2 SCFH - ▶ Loosen the nut at the bottom of the sensor housing with 5/16" ranch provided. - > Twist the upper section of the sensor housing 90 degree and then pull it away. - Remove old sensor (if previously installed).

-After air calibration, insert the sensor into the bottom section of the sensor housing, replace the upper section of the sensor housing and twist it 90 degree until it fits on the lower section of the sensor housing.
+- Remove the new sensor from the package (use a pair of scissors to cut the bag, do not use hands to tear the bag) - > Remove the two red ribbons from the two ring gold contact plate at the back of the sensor. - Insert the sensor into the upper section of the sensor housing with the contact plate facing toward the two gold pins of the sensor housing.
+Hold the sensor and the housing in your hand while keeping the sensor pushed against the sensor housing. - Check the oxygen reading; it should reach close to 20.0% (+7% -4%) indicating that the sensor has proper signal output.
+At this time perform air calibration. - After air calibration, insert the sensor into the bottom section of the sensor housing, replace the upper section of the sensor housing and twist it 90 degree until it fits on the lower section of the sensor housing.
 Tighten the nut (3/4 turn after figure tight).